ERM and ILS

 - Licensing: a module for a "flexible document management system" that provides options to manage licensing agreements and to automate parts of the process.

-- Organizations: this module acts as a type of advanced directory to manage the various organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."
+- Organizations: this module acts as a type of advanced directory to manage the organizations that impact or are involved in the management of electronic resources, including "publishers, vendors, consortia, and more."

 - Usage Statistics: a module providing librarians with usage statistics of digital assets by platform and by publisher.
 Supports COUNTER and SUSHI.
 We'll cover COUNTER and SUSHI later in the semester, but as a preamble: